An overview of the latest key property market updates and insights for small and medium-sized property developers.

 Halifax has emphasised the importance of viewing the figures in context – the market is continuing to recover while strong wage growth and falling interest rates have boosted buyer confidence.

 While improved mortgage affordability should continue to support buyer activity – boosted by anticipated further cuts to interest rates – housing costs remain a challenge for many.
-As a result we expect property price growth over the rest of this year and into next to remain modest,” says Amanda Bryden, Halifax’s Head of Mortgages.
+As a result, we expect property price growth over the rest of this year and into next to remain modest,” says Amanda Bryden, Halifax’s Head of Mortgages.

-As for mortgage rates – they are expected to rise over the next few days leading up to Chancellor, Rachel Reeves’, first Budget on October 30.
+As for mortgage rates – they are expected to rise over the next few days leading up to Chancellor, Rachel Reeves’, first Budget on 30th October.
 Currently at their lowest level in 15 months, mortgage rates have contributed to a rebound in sales activity across the UK, with new sales agreed being 25% higher than a year ago.

 Key takeaway 2: Inflation drops below 2% target